-- identify projects that have little or no realistic chance of getting planning permission and highlight the main issues, saving time and money
+- identify projects that have little or no realistic chance of getting planning permission and highlight the main issues

 What you can expect

-Before you apply for pre-application advice we encourage you to read the following points:
+To apply for pre-application advice you will need to complete the appropriate application form:

 - photographs of the site